 Four days later, as part of preliminary works for the construction of the new locomotive and storage shed (see previous Report), a temporary inspection pit was constructed under the main line, using a hired-in bob-cat.
-This was completed in double-quick time -– in fact, it took longer to install the marine-ply sides to the pit.
+This was completed in double-quick time -– in fact, it took longer to install the form-ply sides to the pit.

 Wednesday 24th October saw the Boiler Inspector on site to give the Hunslet a going over as well as the Fowler (covered in a Progress Report 48).
 This was the first occasion that he was able to gain access under the locomotive and within the firebox itself.
 The Boiler Inspector was more than happy with the condition of the Hunslet’s boiler, advising that it continued to be good for its full operating pressure of 160 lbs psi.
 This pressure is higher than is required for service on PHR, but I did agree to a resetting of the safety valves to 130/135 lbs psi.